-Triyuginarayan Temple: This temple is located near Sonprayag (13 kms) on Kedarnath route.
+Triyuginarayan Temple: This temple is located in Triyuginarayan village in Rudraprayag.
 It is believed that Lord Shiva married Parvatiji in this temple, in the presence of Lord Vishnu.
 There is an eternal flame which burns day and night.
 It is said that this fire is burning since the time of Lord Shiva’s wedding.
 The structure of the temple is similar to the Kedarnath temple and was built by Adi Shankaracharya.
 Several tourists go to this temple by trek.

-Kalimath Temple: Kalimath Temple is located near Guptkashi (09 kms) at a height of 6000 ft.
-It is surrounded by the mighty snow capped peaks of Kedarnath.
+Kalimath Temple: Kalimath Temple is located in Rudraprayag district at a height of 6000 feet.
+It is surrounded by the mighty snow-capped peaks of Kedarnath.
 It is one of the 108 ‘Shakti Peeths’.
 This temple is dedicated to Kali Ma along with Lakshmi ji and Saraswati ji.
 It gets very crowded during Navratras when lakhs of devotees come to take darshan of Goddess Kali.
 Many Shivlingas and statues of Shiva.
 Parvati.
 Ganesha and Nandi can be seen here.

-Ukhimath Temple: This temple is located at Ukhimath which is 17 kms from Guptkashi and 41 km from Rudraprayag.
+Ukhimath Temple: This temple is located at Ukhimath which is 41 km from Rudraprayag.
 Lord Omkareshwar is worshipped here daily.
 King Mandhaata had penanced for Lord Shiva here.
-During the winter months the idol from Kedarnath temple is brought down to this temple in a doli.
+During the winter months, the idol from Kedarnath temple is brought down to this temple in a doli.
 Hence Ukhimath Temple is the winter seat of Kedarnath ji.
 There is a building in the temple complex where the priests of the temple reside.

 Chopta: Chopta is a naturally scenic village lying in Rudraprayag district.
-It is located 35 kms from Ukhimath at a height of 2700mt and commands an enchanting view of the snow clad Himalayan ranges.
+It is situated at a height of 2700 metres and commands an enchanting view of the snow clad Himalayan ranges.
 There are popular treks from here to Tungnath, Deoriatal and Chandrashila peak.
 Tungnath temple is one of the Panch Kedars located at a height of 3680mt.
 It the highest peak on which a Shiva temple is located.

 Vridha Badri: Vridha Badri is one of the Panch Badris situated in Animath in Chamoli district.
 It lies at a distance of 7kms from Joshimath.
 In this temple Lord Vishnu is in the form of an old man- hence the name Vridha Badri.
 This statue was reinstated by Adi Shankaracharya around the 8th century.
 Many tourists come to the temple and spend time in meditating and praying to Lord Vishnu.
 This temple is open throughout the year.